Sumitdhiman/Browser-Sticky-Notes/README.md

 ## Features

-- Opens a text area at the top right of the address bar.
+- Opens a Sticky Notes text area at the top right of the address bar.
 - Easy to use and lightweight.
 - Perfect for quick notes and reminders.
+- Export the text in TXT format, which can be turned off.
+- Change the Palette colours.

 ## Installation

 1. Download the extension from the Releases.
-2. Click on the extension icon to open the text area.
+2. Click on the extension icon to open the Sticky Notes.

 ## Usage